 Contrary to popular belief, you don’t have to completely renovate your home in order to significantly raise the value of your property.
-This may come as a surprise to some, but out of all the upgrades you can make to your home, improving the landscaping has one of the highest returns on investment.
+This may come as a surprise to some, but if it’s the right time to sell your home then out of all the upgrades you can make to your home, improving the landscaping has one of the highest returns on investment.
 In fact, high-quality landscaping can add an impressive 20% to the value of your home.

 With dramatic returns like these, it’s no wonder so many people have hopped on the DIY landscaping train.
 All it takes from you is time, energy, and a little bit of money.
 With that small investment, you can create landscaping that will increase your home’s curb appeal, making an excellent first impression on visitors and potential buyers.

 If you’re not sure what landscaping improvements will have the most impact or how to start the process, here’s a quick guide to help you out.

 Make Your Lawn the Envy of the Neighborhood

 Making improvements to your landscaping doesn’t have to be complicated.
 The number one way to improve your home’s curb appeal and raise your property value is to keep your lawn looking its best.

 That doesn’t mean you have to spend every waking hour waiting for weeds to pop up so you can catch them before they spread.
 To produce a yard that your neighbors will envy, all you need to do is:

 - Rake – Regularly remove leaves and other debris

 - Aerate – Pierce your lawn so that water, air, and nutrients can better reach grass roots.
 This helps roots grow more deeply, creating a healthy, strong, lush green lawn.